Best Gaming SSD 2019 – Buyer’s Guide and Reviews

 Data Transfer Speed

-Every story or take about SSDs usually features an attention-grabbing number or two about their ultra fast write speeds.
+Every story or take about SSDs usually features an attention-grabbing number or two of their ultra-fast write speeds.
 We read about sequential writes of huge files averaging around 500-600MBps for SATA drives and even more for PCIe 3.x types.
 There’s no denying that these are remarkable results, but users should note that these figures normally describe performances under the best conditions the device can be put through.

 These would report repeated sequential reads and writes of a huge file which blocks are optimally arranged for fast linear access, where caches and other speed-enhancing methods can be fully exploited.
 Actual application software normally handles all kinds of file sizes throughout the day.
 And there are times when programs defer processing inputs before further instructions arrive.